8+1 Reasons to work from Hoi An

 Is Hoi An the next digital nomad hotspot?
 Hoi An is famous for its colorful lanterns, tailor-made fashion, and cycling through its paddy fields.
 This cute little town, near the white beach of An Bang, enjoys an increasing amount of remote working travelers thanks to the constantly improving infrastructure of the city.

 Once you’ve settled in one of the beautiful homestays in Hoi An, and you’ve found your way through the alleys of the Old Quarter, picking up a new pair of tailor-made pants, you will probably think of extending your stay.
 You’ve fallen in love with the beauty of this town with its farmers and fishermen, its market vendors, and your homestay family.
 I know this feeling.
-It happened to me 12-months ago.
+It happened to me long time ago.

 Lucky you as you’ve chosen the freedom to live and work where ever you want.
 One or two clicks on Airbnb and your stay is extended for another month.
 Or two.